Submitty/submitty.github.io/_docs/sysadmin/configuration/saml_authentication.md

       TRUNCATE TABLE sessions;
       ```

-    * Or, by running CONFIGURE_SUBMITTY.py clears the jwt.

-      TODO: VERIFY THIS???

-    * Or, by deleting the jwt secrets file.
-It will be recreated
+    * Or, by running CONFIGURE_SUBMITTY.py.
+It will clear the jwt secret
-      (TODO: WHEN?
-When INSTALL_SUBMITTY.sh is run???)

-      ```
-      rm /usr/local/submity/config/secrets_submitty_php.json
-      ```
+      and invalidate all current sessions.